 A rear-end accident occurs when a driver collides with the vehicle in front of them.
 These types of accidents can range from minor to extremely severe, depending on the speed at which the vehicles were moving and the exact circumstances under which the accident occurs.

 In most instances, the driver of the vehicle that rear-ends the other car is at fault, with these types of collisions often occurring because a driver was following too closely or was not paying attention.
-However, if the driver of the vehicle that gets rear-ended was reversing at the time of the collision, it’s possible that driver could be found responsible for the accident.
+However, if the driver of the vehicle that gets rear-ended was reversing at the time of the collision, it’s possible that the driver could be found responsible for the accident.

 Also known as side-impact collisions, a “T-bone” occurs when the side of a car is hit by the front or rear of another vehicle.
 These broadside collisions can often result in severe injuries for both parties.

 A sideswipe accident is when the side of one vehicle collides with the side of another vehicle, typically while both cars are traveling in the same direction.
-Common causes of sideswipe accidents are drivers failing to check their blind spot prior to changing lanes and drivers in parked vehicles re-entering moving traffic without first ensuring the lane is clear.
+Common causes of sideswipe accidents are drivers failing to check their blind spot before changing lanes and drivers in parked vehicles re-entering moving traffic without first ensuring the lane is clear.

 At low speeds, sideswipe collisions may only result in cosmetic damage, but at high speeds, the injuries can often be significant and severe.